 Stages of the buyer journey

-Once you determine your buyer personas, you also need to understand the buyer journey.
-This is the active research process a persona goes through leading up to making a purchase.
+Once you determine your buyer personas, understand the buyer journey.
+This is the active research process a person conducts leading to a purchase.
 The three stages of the buyer journey include the awareness stage, consideration stage, and decision stage.

 In the awareness stage, a potential buyer realizes a want or need for a product or service.
 At this point, they start researching to understand more about what they are looking for.
 They are generally seeking information to answer questions and resolve pain points.
-To effectively market your product, you must use your content to provide solutions to the pain points the buyer is interested in resolving.
-The next stage is consideration, and it involves a buyer’s evaluation of different solutions available to them.
+To effectively market your product, you must use your content to address the pain points the buyer is interested in resolving.

 2) Craft inspiring stories

-While insight into your audience provides a general idea of what topics resonate better with them, you still need to narrow down the types of topics you want to cover.
+While insight into your audience provides a general idea of what topics resonate better with them, you still need to narrow down your topics.
 Brand journalism can take many forms, including brand stories, industry trends, curated content, and pop culture.

-Usually, brand story pieces focus on the innovations and initiatives taken by a brand.
-These types of stories work best if your company is doing outstanding work in a newsworthy field.
-Moreover, in a digital landscape where there is so much information about different industries, curated content helps filter out the noise from your competitors.
+Brand story pieces focus on the innovations and initiatives taken by a brand.
+They work best if your company is doing outstanding work in a newsworthy field.
+Moreover, in a digital landscape with so much information about different industries, curated content helps filter out the noise from your competitors.
 Finally, many consumer brands are in a great position to drive inspiration using pop culture trends.
-By using this type of content, you can connect better with your audiences.

 3) Produce engaging content

-According to a 2020 survey done by NewsCred, most brand journalism is managed by in-house teams.
-This is because they tend to have a better understanding of the company’s inner workings.
+Most in-house marketing teams handle brand journalism.
+This is because they understand the company’s inner workings better than agencies.
 They, therefore, have a better ability to differentiate their message from the competition.
-You need to ensure that the people creating content are skilled at storytelling, reporting, interviewing, and writing.
-There are all essential qualities for a brand journalist.
+Ensure the people creating content are skilled at storytelling, reporting, interviewing, and writing.
+These are all essential qualities for a brand journalist.

 4) Establish strict editorial guidelines